 Group of big banks pumps $30 billion in battered First Republic

-Citigroup, Goldman Sachs and nine other large banks said Thursday they are sending a combined $30 billion to shore up First Republic Bank, a regional bank in California that raised concerns in the wake of the sudden collapse of Silicon Valley Bank.
+A group of 11 of the largest U.S. banks said Thursday they are sending a combined $30 billion to shore up First Republic Bank, a rare move by financial industry rivals to strengthen a regional lender buffeted by the sudden collapse of Silicon Valley Bank.

-Bank of America, Citigroup, JPMorgan Chase and Wells Fargo said they plan to contribute $5 billion each, while Goldman Sachs and Morgan Stanley will each chip in $2.5 billion.
-BNY Mellon, PNC Bank, State Street, Truist and U.S. Bank are adding $1 billion each.
+Bank of America, Citigroup, JPMorgan Chase and Wells Fargo said they plan to contribute $5 billion each; Goldman Sachs and Morgan Stanley will each chip in $2.5 billion; and BNY Mellon, PNC Bank, State Street, Truist and U.S. Bank are adding $1 billion each.

-In a joint statement Thursday, the banks said that their cash infusion shows "confidence in First Republic and in banks of all sizes."
+In a joint statement Thursday, the banks said that the cash infusion shows "confidence in First Republic and in banks of all sizes."

 As with Silicon Valley Bank, a significant share of First Republic's deposits are uninsured, which makes it more prone to withdrawals from skittish customers.
 The bank holds $212 billion in assets under management and has about 7,200 employees.